tranquilopablo/adventure_blog_app/README.md

 # adventure-blog-app

 ## Demo
-As the backend is hosted on a free Heroku account, the application starts usually a few seconds late.
+As the application is on a free Heroku account, it usually takes a few seconds to wake up.

 [Live demo](https://adventure-blog-app.web.app/)

 ## Credentials
+- Pawel
+- qwerty12

 ## Description